edmondburnett/MIStagesDIY/README.md

 - Some jumper wires.
 - A eurorack power supply and cable.
 - A eurorack/mono 3.5mm cable.
-- Optionally: Something to view the Stages.brd file if needed for PCB troubleshooting.
-Autodesk Eagle, or Fusion 360, it's new highly- bloated cloud-subscription replacement (ew).
-There may an open-source alternative, but I couldn't actually get the file to load or import in any of the ones I tried.
+- Optionally: Something to view the Stages.brd file (supplied [here](https://github.com/pichenettes/eurorack/tree/master/stages/hardware_design/pcb)), if needed for PCB troubleshooting.
+Autodesk Eagle, or Fusion 360 (it's new highly-bloated cloud subscription replacement, ew).
+  There may an open-source alternative, but as of this writing I couldn't actually get brd the file to load or import in any of the ones I tried.
 - Patience and some problem solving skills.
 The later MI modules were really not designed for personal DIY work, perhaps in part due to the sizeable third-party industry that popped up, straight up copying and reselling Émilie's designs with a for-profit motive.
 These builds can either go smoothly, or be a multi-day troubleshooting project if